laszloszurok/hugo-website/content/blog/dwm-rice.md

 ## Patching
 DWM in itself can display your windows and statusbar, supports different layouts but it is not full of features.
 You may want to use a different layout, or you want to add other functionality like autostarting programs when dwm starts up.
 You can extend dwm with patches.
-You can find a lot of them on the [official site](https://dwm.suckless.org/patches/).
+You can find a lot of them on the {{< target-blank title="official site" url="https://dwm.suckless.org/patches/" >}}.
 You can apply a patch with the 'patch' command like this (in the dwm directory):
 ```terminal
 sudo patch -p1 < path/to/the/diff/file